alfredbaudisch/alfredbaudisch.com/content/posts/2021-06-14-day-96-pterodactyl-rig.md

 type: "post"
 ---

-The most complex rig I’ve created so far.
-I haven’t parented it to the mesh nor weight painted the mesh yet because the rig itself took a long time for my limited Monday daily time.
+The most complex rig I've created so far.
+I haven't parented it to the mesh nor weight painted the mesh yet because the rig itself took a long time for my limited Monday daily time.